Scosh/fonts/README.md

 Of course, a proper, full website interface for you to look at the fonts would be even better — but woah, baby steps, alright muchacho?

 #### Documentation and Descriptions
-The dream is that eventually every font family will come with a readme.md that doesn't just display the specimens, but also gives a brief description of the typeface and names its designer, where it was downloaded, what languages are supported, etc. If you'd like to contribute a full description or an edit of an existing one, [make a pull request](https://github.com/Scosh/fonts/pulls) and please adhear to the following styleguide/template I've put together [add link].
+The dream is that eventually every font family will come with a readme.md that doesn't just display the specimens, but also gives a brief description of the typeface and names its designer, where it was downloaded, what languages are supported, etc. If you'd like to contribute a full description or an edit of an existing one, [make a pull request](https://github.com/Scosh/fonts/pulls) and please adhere to the following styleguide/template I've put together [add link].

 #### New Font Suggestions
 I want this project to keep growing and if you can come up with or have found an open-source font that isn't in here yet and you think absolutely needs to be, please go ahead and recommend it!
 I'm always open to suggestions and thrilled to discover new hidden gems.
 Again, you can do so either by posting a comment with your suggestion(s) in the 'New Font Suggestions' issue thread [create issue and add link] or with a [pull request](https://github.com/Scosh/fonts/pulls) that adds the new font to the appropriate font style folder.
 E.g. a sans font should always go into the [sans_serif directory](https://github.com/Scosh/fonts/tree/master/fonts/sans_serif).
 Please also try to follow the naming guidelines described in *Labelling and Naming Conventions* above.